p cubed presentations

 p cubed presentations is a concept about presentations and how to improve them.
 The aim is to share ideas about presentations, their construction, design and delivery such that the message is not lost, in time, like tears in rain.
+A mission statement, if you are looking for such is here.

-p cubed concepts
+p cubed presentations – concepts

 The science of fail is a discussion on the science behind the reasons presentations as we currently know them fail.

-It is important that one constructs a presentation in order; audience needs dictate the “story” to be told and its nature (p1).
+It is important that one constructs a presentation in this order; audience needs dictate the “story” to be told and its nature (p1).
 This will/may subsequently be illustrated (p2) and then preparation made for delivery (p3).
 Failure to follow this approach puts the cart before the horse; hysteron proteron With this structure understood there are a series of step by step guides on How To Do A Presentation #htdap

-p cubed examples
+p cubed presentations – examples

 The concept has been developed by me but in a series of guest posts there is an increasing number of reflections from colleagues who have used this technique to improve their presentations.
 If you would like to add your voice, please let me know.